 The forthcoming Disney+ service is shaping up to be a big addition to the streaming world, and the more we see about this platform, the more of a competitor it appears to be for Netflix, Hulu, and other direct-to-consumer video platforms.

-Available for pre-order right now and launching on November 12, Disney+ will host over 600 TV shows and movies on its debut, with more coming over time.
+Available for pre-order right now and launching on November 12, Disney+ will host over 600 TV shows and movies upon its debut, with more coming over time.
 First and foremost among the content will be a variety of projects tied to Disney’s Marvel, Star Wars, Pixar, and Disney-specific properties, with an emphasis on a family-friendly theme.
-The latest additions to the programming lineup include a set of movie franchise revivals and another live-action Star Wars show.
+The latest additions to the programming lineup include Marvel blockbuster Avengers: Endgame, a set of movie franchise revivals, a new series from Big Little Lies producer David E. Kelley, and another live-action Star Wars show.

 Here’s everything we know so far about what’s coming to Disney+.